jack-bradshaw/Avatar/README.md

 - AnnotatedElementSupplier
 - IdBasedElementSupplier

-All of the examples in this section require a JavaFileObject, but unfortunately the JavaFileObject interface is not trivial to implement and the existing implementations are not always easy to work with.
+All of the examples in this section require a `JavaFileObject`, but unfortunately the JavaFileObject interface is not trivial to implement and the existing implementations are not always easy to work with.
 Lucky for us, the Google [compile testing](https://github.com/google/compile-testing) library contains the `JavaFileObjects` utility class which contains many useful methods for getting Java file objects.
 This utility class is referenced in all of the examples.

 ### RootElementSupplier
-Use the RootElementSupplier class to get all root elements.
+Use the `RootElementSupplier` class to get all root elements.
 For example, if a source file is defined in `src/main/java/com/matthewtamlin/example/MyClass.java` as:
 ```java
 public class MyClass {
     public void method1() {}